elfalko/2020adventofcode/readme.md

 # Advent of Code 2020
-This repository contains my submissions to the advent of code challenge 2020.
+This repository contains my submissions to the [advent of code challenge](https://adventofcode.com/) 2020.

-The folders are the days.
+The folders correspond to the days.
+I chose python as I use it in my current work environment.